cvisionai/tator/doc/setup_tator/cluster.rst

 insecure-registries.
 Additionally, the maximum log size and parameters for GPU nodes should be set here.

 * Open /etc/docker/daemon.json
-* If the node is CPU only, add the following content with the hostname of the node running the registry instead of 'myserver':
+* If the node is CPU only, add the following content with the hostname of the node running the registry instead of 'localhost':

 .. code-block:: json
    :linenos: